 Each student must submit a completed permission form signed by the student's parent/guardian before being allowed to attend a field trip.
 A child will be unable to accompany his/her class without it.
-Parents will be contacted by the teacher as to where and when their child will be on a field trip.
+The teacher will notify the parent as to where and when their child will be on a field trip.
 Students must ride school provided transportation to and from field trips.

-A student's failure to comply with Board Policy, the Student Code of Conduct, or other applicable rules or behavioral expectations while on a field trip may result in disciplinary action and removal or exclusion from the trip.
+A student's failure to comply with Board Policy, the student code of conduct, and any other applicable rules or behavioral expectations while on a field trip may result in disciplinary action and removal or exclusion from the trip.